We ship worldwide — Singapore, Australia, Malaysia, Indonesia, Philippines, India, Middle East & more

 Proper gas burner nozzle and power output selection prevents operational inefficiencies, reduces unplanned maintenance, and ensures combustion safety across your industrial facility.
 The relationship between nozzle diameter and thermal output range is non-negotiable—undersized or oversized burners create operational problems that no amount of field adjustment can fully resolve.

 Singapore's industrial professionals face diverse thermal requirements across manufacturing, food processing, chemical production, and facility management applications.
-The FBR gas burner lineup and supporting CBM control components provide proven solutions across the full spectrum of nozzle sizes (90–520 mm) and power outputs (17.4–5,232 kW).
+The FBR gas burner lineup and supporting CBM control components provide proven solutions across the full spectrum of nozzle sizes (90–520 mm) and power outputs (17.4–5,232 kW), with all units conforming to UNI EN 676 and EN 298 safety requirements.

 If you're upgrading existing combustion equipment or specifying new installations, 3G Electric's team has served Singapore's industrial sector since 1990.
 We provide technical consultation, equipment selection guidance, and supply genuine FBR burners and CBM controls with full technical documentation and local support.
 Contact 3G Electric today to discuss your specific thermal load requirements and receive a customized burner specification matched to your operational profile.
 Our technical specialists are available to review your combustion system design and recommend the optimal equipment configuration for performance, efficiency, and safety.